Americans are serial snackers. In fact, researchers say snacks account for an extra 580 extra calories per day in our diets.

 Remember that “just a bite” still has calories, and we usually don’t stop at just one bite.
 While high-quality dark chocolate (at least 70% cocoa) is the most waist-friendly choco choice, you may want to stick with a small portion of wrapped varieties over “hand to mouth” chocolate chips.

-Go raw or go home.
-Brownie points if you opt for in-shell varieties.
+If you want some flavor on your nuts, opt for spices like cinnamon or cayenne.
+As for which type of nut, opt for in-shell varieties.
 Named “The Pistachio Effect,” research shows the act of shelling nuts can slow you down and give your body a chance to register fullness 86 calories sooner than you would otherwise.

 For some people, eating gluten-free is a necessity.
 But for those who think “gluten-free” means weight loss-friendly, beware the health halo.
 A pretzel offers very little in the nutrition department — gluten-free, organic, or otherwise — and it’s easy to fall for the claims.
 In a recent study, people estimated snacks labeled “organic” to be lower in calories, more nutritious and even tastier than when reviewing the same snacks without the “organic” label.
 Moreover, processed gluten-free snacks are typically higher in carbohydrates and fats than regular varieties.
 Gluten-free Glutino pretzels, for example, have an additional 30 calories, five grams of fat and none of the fiber and protein of an equivalent portion of regular Rold Gold variety.